langnatalie/JoPEQ/README.md

 ![image](https://user-images.githubusercontent.com/55830582/151803310-6bf83637-f606-4e28-a8ab-802985a8c879.png)

 ## Introduction
-In this work we propose a method for joint privacy enhancement and quantization (JoPEQ), unifying lossy compression and privacy enhancement for FL.
+In this work we propose a method for joint privacy enhancement and quantization (JoPEQ), unifying lossy compression and privacy enhancement for federated learning.
 This repository contains a basic PyTorch implementation of JoPEQ.
 Please refer to our [paper](https://drive.google.com/file/d/1AhirvDbA-43B0XKVa9RTpzVbhsxO5anW/view?usp=sharing) for more details.

 ## Usage
 This code has been tested on Python 3.7.3, PyTorch 1.8.0 and CUDA 11.1.